-Taking these conditions into the normal form of elasticity tensor for generic TI elasticity tensor in \autoref{NF_TI}, replacing $C_{3333}$ and $C_{1313}$ with their expression in terms of $C_{1111}$, $C_{1122}$ and $C_{1133}$, the normal form of IDTI can be obtained:
+Substituting these conditions into the normal form of the generic TI elasticity tensor given in \autoref{NF_TI}, and replacing $C_{3333}$ and $C_{1313}$ with their expressions in terms of $C_{1111}$, $C_{1122}$ and $C_{1133}$, one obtains the normal form of IDTI:

 \begin{exe} To verify the isotropic deviatoric elasticity, let's calculate the tensor $\qT{C}^{dd}$: